ImranR98/Backdraft/README.md

 Each file in the `middleware` directory defines functions that are used in the main process as [Express middleware](https://expressjs.com/en/guide/using-middleware.html).

-### Funcs
+### Other Functions

-This directory contains all other code (aside from `main.ts`) needed for the server to run, divided into several files according to functionality.
+The `funcs` directory contains all other code (aside from `main.ts`) needed for the server to run, divided into several files according to functionality.

 Some of what this covers:
 - Functions to connect to the DB